 The flavor profile is fabulous due to the caramel notes in the Irish cream liqueur.
 It is silky smooth and incredibly light with a pleasing mouth feel that comes as close to European buttercreams as an American buttercream can.
 Plus, our recipe comes with a variation for Baileys® Coffee Buttercream for Baileys® Coffee lovers.
 Now that’s wicked good, indeed!

 Yes, I fully admit.
 I am catering to the Baileys® Irish Cream crowd with this recipe to celebrate this upcoming St. Patrick’s Day.
-However, I cannot help it.
-I love Baileys® On The Rocks, and other cocktails made with Baileys® such as Wicked Good Kitchen’s rich Pumpkin Pie Martini, and fabulous desserts, as much as the next girl or guy.
-I just wish it were paleo. 😉
+However, the girl can’t help it!
+I adore Baileys® On The Rocks, and other cocktails made with Baileys® such as Wicked Good Kitchen’s rich Pumpkin Pie Martini, and fabulous desserts, as much as the next girl or guy.

 Our Baileys® Irish Cream Buttercream is soon to become a favorite as it is ideal not only for St. Patrick’s Day, Christmas and other winter holiday cakes, it is perfect for birthdays and other celebrations!